rocioizq/Profile-card-solution/README.md

 [Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.

-I used HTML and CSS
+I used HTML and CSS to build this project, which I found very entertaining and challenging, I learned a lot and I am happy with the result obtained.